 - Executive Sessions of the Board

-The non-management directors will meet in executive session at least quarterly, and the independent directors will meet in executive session at least annually.
+The independent directors will typically meet in executive session at the end of every regular Board meeting but in all circumstances at least quarterly.
 The Lead Director shall preside at executive sessions.

 - CEO Evaluation